First English Civil War: 1642

-On 1 June 1642, Parliament approved a list of proposals known as the Nineteen Propositions, which would give them control over ministerial appointments, the army and management of the Royal household, including the education and marriage of his children.
+On 1 June 1642, Parliament approved the Nineteen Propositions, granting them control over the militia, ministerial appointments, and the Royal household, including the education and marriage of his children.
 These were presented to Charles at Newmarket, who angrily rejected them without further discussion.
-He was later persuaded to issue a more conciliatory answer, whose objective was primarily to appeal to moderates by placing blame for what now seemed an inevitable military conflict on Pym and his followers.
-Drafted by Hyde, this response has been seen as the origin of "mixed" or Constitutional monarchy, although whether Charles himself genuinely believed in it is debatable.
+He was later persuaded to issue a more conciliatory answer, primarily to blame what now seemed an inevitable military conflict on Pym and his followers.
+Drafted by Hyde, this has been seen as the origin of "mixed" or constitutional monarchy, although it is doubtful Charles was being sincere.

-Both sides expected a single battle and quick victory; for the Royalists, this meant capturing London, for Parliament, 'rescuing' the king from his 'evil counsellors.'
+Both sides expected the war to be settled by a single battle.
+For the Royalists, this meant capturing London; for Parliament, 'rescuing' the king from his 'evil counsellors'.
 After failing to capture Hull in July, Charles left York for Nottingham, chosen for its proximity to Royalist areas in the Midlands and Northern Wales.
 Particularly in the early stages of the conflict, locally raised troops were reluctant to serve outside their own county, and most of those recruited in Yorkshire refused to accompany him.
 On 22 August, Charles formally declared war on Parliamentarian 'rebels', but by early September his army still numbered less than 2,500, with much of England hoping to remain neutral.

 In contrast, financing from the London mercantile community and weapons from the Tower enabled Parliament to recruit and equip an army of 20,000, commanded by the Presbyterian Earl of Essex, who left London on 3 September for Northampton.
 Charles relocated to Shrewsbury, further away from London but a key Royalist recruitment centre throughout the war.
 When Essex learned of this, he marched on Worcester, where the first major encounter of the war took place at Powick Bridge on 23 September.
 A relatively minor Royalist victory, it established the reputation of Prince Rupert, whose cavalry gained a psychological edge over their Parliamentarian opponents.

-The Royalist army now numbered around 15,000, although much of the infantry were armed with clubs or scythes; while better equipped, the forces of Parliament were half-trained, poorly disciplined, and their logistics inadequate.
-When Charles headed for London, Essex tried to block his route, and on 23 October, the two armies fought a bloody, chaotic, and indecisive battle at Edgehill.
-Essex continued retreating towards London; after an inconclusive encounter on 16 November at Turnham Green, west of London, operations ended for the winter.
-The Royalists withdrew to Oxford, which became their capital for the rest of the war.
-Elsewhere, Sir William Waller secured the south-east for Parliament; in December, Lord Wilmot captured Marlborough, opening communications between Oxford, and Royalist forces based at Launceston, in Cornwall.
+Although the Royalist army numbered around 15,000, much of the infantry were armed with clubs or scythes, and while better equipped, their opponents were half-trained, poorly disciplined, and with inadequate supplies.
+When Charles headed for London, Essex tried to block his route, and on 23 October the two armies fought a bloody, chaotic, and indecisive battle at Edgehill.

+The Parliamentarian army fell back on London, fighting two inconclusive actions at Brentford and Turnham Green on 12 and 16 November.
+The closest the Royalists came to taking London during the war, they withdrew to Oxford, which now became their capital.
+Elsewhere, Sir William Waller secured South East England for Parliament, while in December Lord Wilmot captured Marlborough for the Royalists, opening communications between Oxford and their forces at Launceston, Cornwall.